threedi/tema-demo/README.md

 ## Provided infrastructure

 - A **context broker** implemented in [NGSI-LD](https://en.wikipedia.org/wiki/NGSI-LD).
 Basically a semantic web storage.
-I've written a [summary on my blog](https://reinout.vanrees.org/weblog/2024/04/16/tema-workshop-json-ld.html) that should give a pretty good introduction.
+I've written a [summary on my blog](https://reinout.vanrees.org/weblog/2024/04/16/tema-workshop-json-ld.html) of a TEMA workshop on that topic that should give a pretty good introduction.

 - **K3S**, a simple but powerful kubernetes cluster.
 According to what I gathered, you can connect your own kubernetes nodes but you can also use the provided infrastructure.
 You can use it to run servers or scripts, provided you "dockerize" them and know how to deploy those dockers to the cluster.